feliscatusmeows/mrfast-js.github.io/index.md

 # About Me

-I made this to bot for the Imperials as there own kind of mooomooo bot basicly If you want to suggest a command to add please message me [here](https://discord.gg/3QG8tt4PTQ)
+This bot was made by me(MrFast#1000) for the Imperials.
+If you want to suggest a command to add please message me [here](https://discord.gg/3QG8tt4PTQ)

 ## What can it do?